helloshanteria/helloshanteria/README.md

 # Hi, I’m Shanteria 👋

-I’m an Information Technology student specializing in Data Science & Analytics with a minor in Business Administration.
-With a background in customer support and account management, I’m transitioning into data-focused roles where I can combine business insight with technical analysis.
+I’m an Information Technology student specializing in Data Science & Analytics, focused on building a strong foundation in data analysis while working toward a career in data engineering.

-## What I Do
+## What I’m Currently Building
-I work with data to understand patterns, improve processes, and support decision-making.
-My approach focuses on how data flows through systems and how it can be structured to create meaningful insights.

-## Current Focus
+I’m developing projects that focus on:
-- Building skills in Python, SQL, and data analysis
+- Cleaning, processing, and structuring data using Python
+- Analyzing datasets to identify patterns and trends
-- Developing projects that connect data to real business problems
+- Visualizing data to communicate insights clearly
-- Strengthening my foundation for data analytics and data engineering roles
-- Preparing for internships in data-focused positions
+- Understanding how data flows through systems and supports decision-making

+## Career Direction
+I’m currently focused on data analytics, where I’m building core skills in working with data.
+As I continue developing technically, I’m working toward data engineering roles, with an emphasis on how data is structured, processed, and used within systems.

 ## Tools & Technologies
 - Python (Pandas, Jupyter Notebook)